 Anjet van Dijken is known in the Netherlands as the author of ‘Het Brussenboek’, which discusses how it is for brothers and sisters to grow up in a care-intensive family.
 She is an experience expert and pioneer in this area.
-Therefore, she is involved as an advisor in our European ‘Me-We’ project that aims to improve the well-being of young informal caregivers.
+Therefore, she is involved as an advisor in our European ‘Me-We’ project that aims to improve the well-being of young carers.

 Van Dijken grew up with her brother who is 3 years older, and who has a visual and intellectual disability.
-Unlike most people, she knows the impact of being a young, informal caregiver.
+Unlike most people, she knows the impact of being a young carer.
 Especially because her mother died when she was 16, and her father when she was 19 years old.
 ‘Fortunately, my mother had done a lot of planning for the future, and my brother was in an institution when she died.
 She found it important that he should grow up in a protected environment.
 Nevertheless, the worries do not stop because he will always be my brother.’

 25 years of research into care-intensive families